Hope Awards Honouring Oncology Pharmacy Excellence. Est. 2019

 SPONSORSHIP

-DISCLAIMER: Support of The HOPE Awards by Apobiologix is independent of all buying/prescribing decisions for Apobiologix products.
-The purchase of Apobiologix products is not required to be a participant in the program.
-Support of HOPE is not given in exchange for a purchase of Apobiologix products nor a promise to purchase Apobiologix products.
+DISCLAIMER: The HOPE Awards is proudly sponsored by Apobiologix/Apotex through an unrestricted grant and independent of all buying/prescribing decisions for Apobiologix/Apotex products.
+The purchase of Apobiologix/Apotex products is not required to be a participant in the program.
+Support of HOPE is not given in exchange for a purchase of Apobiologix/Apotex products nor a promise to purchase Apobiologix/Apotex products.

 QUESTIONS?